-There was a also a fresh-faced tyro named Jonny Limmer in the No.13 jumper for the Bulls; 18 years later the utility is still starring in grand finals for Hornby Panthers.
+There was a also a fresh-faced tyro named Jonny Limmer in the No.13 jumper for the Bulls; 18 years later the utility was still starring in grand finals for Hornby Panthers.

-Sione, Shane Beyers and Scott Woodgate all finished in the top 10 of the Bartercard Cup Best and Fairest award count, while Stokes was named coach of the year.
+Sione, Shane Beyers and Scott Woodgate all finished in the top 10 of the Bartercard Cup Best and Fairest award count, while Stokes, who passed away in December 2020, was named coach of the year.

 Woodgate led the Bulls’ tryscoring tally with 21 (equal-fourth in the competition), while Hubbard crossed 19 times (seventh) and Sione 16 (equal-10th).
 Hubbard was second in the pointscoring stakes behind Mt Albert’s former Warriors player Carl Doherty, amassing 204 points from 19 tries and 64 goals.

 Sione, Woodgate and Shaun Norton represented the Stokes-coached New Zealand Residents side that toured Australia in July, chalking up big wins over Victoria and Dubbo Combined, while going down narrowly to Sydney Metropolitan.